János Hrutka

 János Hrutka (born 26 October 1974) is a Hungarian former professional footballer who played as a defender.
 He represented the Hungary national team internationally between 1998 and 2002.

 He was a member of the 1.
 FC Kaiserslautern team which reached the quarter final of the UEFA Champions League in the 1998–99 season and won the Bundesliga in 1998.

-Persecution

-Hrutka worked as a commentator and expert for the pro-government television sports channel Spíler TV from 2017 to 2021.
-He was fired from the TV channel in March 2021, because he agreed with Hungary national team and RB Leipzig footballer, Péter Gulácsi's opinion on pro-LGBT statements of gay marriage.
-Subsequently, the government media (Nemzeti Sport and FourFourTwo) began to revive his player contracts from the past twenty years, with the intention of expiration.
+From 2017 to 2021, he served as a pundit for TV2 Group's Spíler TV.
+In March 2021, Hrutka was fired from the network after he liked a Facebook post by Peter Gulacsi in support of LGBTQ rights in Hungary; media outlets tied the firing to the network's pro-government stances under current owner József Vida.

 Career statistics

 Scores and results list Hungary's goal tally first, score column indicates score after each Hrutka goal.